-Students are to follow the cell phone policy between 7:25am-2:45pm each school day.
+Students are to follow the cell phone policy between 7:25am-2:45pm each school day and when they are members of athletic teams or after school activities.
 The school is not responsible/accountable for cell phone usage after 2:45pm on school campus.